Events DC WalkingTown

 Tour description:

-The tour will focus particularly on Brookland today contrasted with Brookland during five earlier historic periods: the Native American Woodlands Period, Washington County, the Civil War Era, Trolley Car Suburb and the City Neighborhood (1960 to today).
+Walk back in time and contrast Brookland today with Brookland during five earlier historic periods: the Native American Woodlands Period, Washington County, the Civil War Era, Trolley Car Suburb and the City Neighborhood (1960 to today).
 Photos from the guide’s personal collection will show representations of neighborhood sites during these various periods.
-The guide will point out buildings that are on the Historic Landmark registry and the sites and homes associated with such famous Brooklanders as Sterling Brown (the Howard University professor and Harlem Renaissance poet), Marjorie Kinnan Rawlings (author of The Yearling), Carrie Harrison (botanist and Four H leader), and Robert Weaver (first director of Housing and Urban Development and first African American cabinet member).
-The lives of Ralph Bunche, John Preston Davis, Walter and Jean Kerr, and Bishop Fulton Sheen will also be considered with reference to their time in Brookland.
-The tour guide will point out the various architectural styles found in Brookland as well.
+See the various architectural styles of Brookland’s buildings as well as those that are on the Historic Landmark registry and the sites and homes associated with such famous Brooklanders as professor and poet Sterling Brown, ornithologist Robert Ridgeway, Marjorie Kinnan Rawlings (The Yearling), botanist and Four H leader Carrie Harrison and US government executive Robert Weaver.
+The lives of Ralph Bunche, John Preston Davis, Walter and Jean Kerr and Bishop Fulton Sheen will also be considered with reference to their time in Brookland.
+The tour guide will point out in Brookland as well.

 Tour description: